3geek14/Realms/Omnibus.md

   date of the event.
 Also within that month, you must also send a summary of reports of rules violations and the conclusion of investigations into them, as well as all consequences levied, to the [Arbitration Committee](#arbitration-committee) if any reports were filed.
-EHs and the AC have the responsibility to maintain the privacy of those involved in reports to the extent possible.
+EHs and the [Abitration Committee]{.new} have the responsibility to maintain the privacy of those involved in reports to the extent possible.
 * If you release a [Realms Magic Item](#magic-item-rules) at your event you must submit the name, physical description, and magical description to the [Keeper of the List of Realms Magic Items](#magic-item-marshal) within one month of